jmberg/radiotap.github.io/fields/U-SIG.md

 ### EHT TB PPDU U-SIG contents

-An EHT PPDU is a EHT TB PPDU if
+An EHT PPDU is an EHT TB PPDU if
 * the UL/DL field is set to 1 and the PPDU Type And Compression Mode field is set to 0.

 | **bits**         | **U-SIG reference** | **Content** |